Thought experiment: “Intelligence Bootstrap”

 • we believe that implementations should tend towards freedom the more people they touch (or, the more people that wear them…)

-• we believe that your Mum and Grandma should be able to use the implementation, unguided
+• we believe that your Grandma and Grandpa should be able to use the implementation, unguided

 • We believe that ‘apps’ only lead to more apps.
 ‘Domains’ and ‘use cases’ lead to more solutions